Wizbisy/ERC-20-721/README.md

 ### 🧑‍💻 Contribution

-This repo is part of my learning and building journey in the Base ecosystem.
+This repo is part of my learning and building journey.
 Pull requests, issues, and suggestions are welcome!